RogerBaklund/Indentation/README.md

 function get_indents($lines)
 ~~~~~

-This method takes a single argument; the string to analyze.
-It will return an
+This method takes a single argument; the text to analyze in the form of a
-array of integers.
-Length of array corresponds to number of lines in the input,
+multiline string or an array of lines.
+It will return an array of integers.
-and each value represents the number of leading whitespace characters used for
+Length of array corresponds to number of lines in the input, and each value
-that line.
+represents the number of leading whitespace characters used for that line.

 **Note:** TAB characters counts as one, just like space characters.
 If they are
 mixed the numbers does not reflect the indentation you can see in an editor.

-**Note:** In addition to TAB and space characters, ascii 0, 11 and 13 will also
+**Note:** In addition to TAB and space characters, ASCII 0, 11 and 13 will also
 count as one.

 set_indents()